-Resident Surveys - Background:
+Resident Surveys - Background

-Since 2016 DHCD has been working with the Center for Survey Research at the University of Massachusetts Boston to survey residents in the state public housing units it oversees.
+Since 2016 DHCD has been working with the Center for Survey Research (CSR) at the University of Massachusetts Boston to survey residents in the state public housing units it oversees.
 The surveys are confidential, mailed directly to the residents and returned to the Center by mail (or, starting in 2019, completed on-line).
-In Round One of the surveys, conducted over the period 2016-2018, residents of elderly/disabled developments (also known as c.
+CSR surveys residents of elderly/disabled units (also known as c.
 667 developments) and family units (also known as c.
 705 and c.
-200 developments) were surveyed in four groups as described below.
-(Note: there are many more c.
-667 units, so they were broken down into three groups).
+200 developments).